 Welcome to the Department of Neurology

-On behalf of the Department of Neurology at Columbia University College of Physicians and Surgeons and The Neurological Institute of NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, I welcome you to explore the exceptional patient care, education, and research programs offered throughout our department.
+On behalf of the Department of Neurology at the Columbia University Vagelos College of Physicians and Surgeons and The Neurological Institute of NewYork-Presbyterian Hospital/Columbia University Irving Medical Center, I welcome you to explore the exceptional patient care, education, and research programs offered throughout our department.

 Richard P. Mayeux, MD, MSc